christoffertoppe/Web-uimahallit/README.md

 # REST API for the project
 ## index.js includes all the REST-interface calls made to the back-end.
+## metods are imported from other .js files to make the project organized.

 ## GET /api/location?=value